-Nicorette (now on limited time sale here) was invented in 1978 by ABLeo a Swedish drug manufacturer.
-It is a smoking cessation aid, Nicorette can help smokers quit smoking and comes in different variations such as gum, patches, and lozenges.
-It provides smokers with a smaller, sustained fix of nicotine that will help them go throughout the day.
+[UPDATE: limited Nicorette flash sale here].
+Nicorette was invented in 1978 by Leo AB a drug manufacturer based in Sweden.
+As a smoking cessation aid, Nicorette can help smokers quit smoking and comes in different variations such as gum, patches, and lozenges.
+It provides regular and heavy smokers with a smaller, sustained fix of nicotine that will help them go throughout the day without having to smoke.

-Nicorette works by releasing nicotine through the saliva into the body, therefore alleviating the physical need to smoke.
-Nicotine found in tobacco-based products boosts dopamine levels in the brain which leads to feelings of euphoria and confidence.
-However, as dopamine receptors become decreasingly sensitive over time, and much like any type of addicts, smokers will undoubtely find themselves needing an increasing amount of nicotine.
+The way that Nicorette work is by releasing nicotine into the patient’s body, therefore alleviating the physical need to smoke.
+Nicotine found in tobacco-based products boosts dopamine levels in the brain which invariably leads to feelings of euphoria and confidence.
+However dopamine receptors become decreasingly sensitive over time, and much like any type of addicts, smokers will undoubtely find themselves needing an increasing amount of nicotine.

 Nicorette does not require any prescription from the doctor as it is an Over The Counter (OTC) medication.
 Under any circumstances, do absolutely not take nicotine gum if you:

 2. Are Under 18

 6. Are a non-smoker

 7. Have had a heart attack

 You should contact your doctor immediately if you happen to develop symptoms that are synonymous with an allergic reaction.
 These include hives, a pronounced difficulty breathing, or swelling of your throat and your face.
 While Nicorette can definitely be incredibly effective, some of the most common side effects that people suffer may be very alarming.
 These side effects include: